-Figure 3: Appearance of the yellow goal.
+Figure 3: Appearance of the goals.
 Notice that the support triangles are white.

-- The lines on the field are white.

-- The red team defends the yellow goal.

-- The blue team defends the sky-blue goal.

-- Goals (cf. Figure 3).
-The posts and top cross bar are either yellow or sky-blue.
-The support triangles on back of the posts and the net are white (yellow: RAL 1018, sky-blue: RAL 5015, a brighter blue is even better).
+- The field (carpet) itself is green (color is not specified, but it should not be too dark). - The lines on the field are white. - Goals (cf. Figure 3).
+The posts and top cross bar of both goals are yellow.
+The support triangles on back of the posts and the net are white (yellow: RAL 1018).